15 Trampoline Safety Rules for Kids

 Trampoline springs

 By staying in the center, they reduce the risk of falling over the edge or hitting the side netting.
-Keeping towards the center also keeps small feet away from any steel springs and frameworks.
+Keeping towards the center also keeps small feet away from steel springs and frameworks.

 12. No Shoes